buraksatar/seeingculture/README.md

-# Multiple Choice Question Generator for Seeing Culture Benchmark
+# MCQ Generator for Seeing Culture Benchmark

 ## Seeing Culture: A Benchmark for Visual Reasoning and Grounding